PG Era: Changes in content

 As WWE reverted to a more family-friendly style, previous staples in their programming were altered or dropped.
 Use of profanity was scaled back.
-An example of this was when John Cena renamed his finishing maneuver from "FU" to "Attitude Adjustment" or the PPV event One Night Stand changing the name to Extreme Rules to avoid the sexual connotations.
+A few examples were when John Cena renamed his "FU" finisher to the "Attitude Adjustment" and when WWE changed the name of the One Night Stand PPV event to Extreme Rules to avoid the sexual connotations.
 Sexual content involving female wrestlers was heavily toned down, with bra and panties matches being discontinued in 2008.
 Excessive violence was also curtailed; chair shots to the head became increasingly rare after Chris Benoit's double murder suicide, and were completely banned in 2010.
-In 2011, following their match at WrestleMania XXVII, The Undertaker and Triple H were both fined for chair shots to the head, despite the match being well received by the fans.
+In 2011, following their match at WrestleMania XXVII, the Undertaker and Triple H were both fined for chair shots to the head, although the match was received positively among fans and critiques.

-From 2008 to the mid-2010s, former WWE head writer Brian Gewirtz stated that the restrictions placed on the writers made it feel as if it was "G Era" rather than the PG Era.
+From 2008 to the mid-2010s, former WWE head writer Brian Gewirtz stated that the restrictions placed on the writers made it feel as if it was the "G Era" rather than the PG Era.
 Over time, these restrictions were eased as less emphasis was placed on making programming family-friendly.
-There were occasional reports that WWE was moving away from the TV-PG rating altogether; Vince McMahon denied one such report in 2019, stating that the promotion would be "a bit edgier, but remain in the PG environment."
-However, Dave Meltzer of Wrestling Observer Newsletter reported that WWE marked an "official end" to the PG Era in April 2024, as the company had started presenting a more adult-oriented product, which included more mature promos.
+There were occasional reports that WWE was moving away from the TV-PG rating altogether; Vince McMahon denied one such report in 2019, stating that the promotion would be "a bit edgier, but remain in the PG environment".
+Dave Meltzer of the Wrestling Observer Newsletter considers the promos by The Rock and Paul Heyman featured in The Bloodline storyline between March and April 2024 as the end of the PG Era.

 Major storylines and stars

-John Cena (left) and The Rock (right) on the April 4, 2011 episode of Raw.
-They had an on and off cross-generational feud between 2011–2013 and main evented WWE's flagship events WrestleMania XXVIII and WrestleMania 29 consecutively.
+John Cena, seen here with child fans, was the biggest star in WWE during the PG Era.

-Bleacher Report states that "Perhaps the most distinguishable characteristic of WWE's PG Era was its reliance on superhero-esque babyfaces."
-While John Cena was the biggest star in the company at that time, other major stars during that period included established holdovers (or returning performers) from prior WWE eras, including Chris Jericho, Randy Orton, Rey Mysterio, Batista, Edge, Christian, and Jeff Hardy.
-The heroic characters were often placed against villains such as Dolph Ziggler, Jack Swagger, Mark Henry, Big Show, and The Miz.
-Older Attitude Era alumni like The Undertaker, Triple H, and Shawn Michaels continued to have prominent matches throughout this time, and The Rock and Brock Lesnar returned to face Cena.
-This era saw Batista's first departure in 2010, and Shawn Michaels and Edge retired in 2010 and 2011 respectively.
+Bleacher Report remarked, "Perhaps the most distinguishable characteristic of WWE's PG Era was its reliance on superhero-esque babyfaces."
+While John Cena was the biggest star in the company at that time, other major stars during that period included established holdovers (or returning performers) from prior WWE eras, including Randy Orton, Batista, Edge, and Rey Mysterio.
+The heroic characters were often placed against villains, such as Big Show, Alberto Del Rio, Mark Henry, and Jack Swagger, and The Miz.
+Veterans The Undertaker, Triple H, Shawn Michaels, The Rock, and Brock Lesnar were also featured in prominent matches throughout this time.
+Daniel Bryan, The Wyatt Family (Bray Wyatt, Luke Harper and Erick Rowan), and The Shield (Roman Reigns, Dean Ambrose, Seth Rollins) were some of the most prominent stars in WWE who made their debuts in this era.
+The Nexus storyline was heavily featured between 2010 and 2011, but critics panned the decision to have John Cena dominate the entire stable.